 All Exams Test series for 1 year @ ₹349 only

-The detailed SSC CHSL Notification 2025 has been officially released on June 23, 2025, at ssc.gov.in.
+The detailed SSC CHSL Notification 2026 will be officially released at ssc.gov.in.
 The notification provides comprehensive information about the recruitment process, including eligibility criteria, key dates, and the application procedure.
 Candidates interested in applying can access the notification at ssc.gov.in.
 The notification marks the beginning of the application process for various posts under the CHSL exam.

 Feature Details